The first stop on a European road trip, or just nipping across for a weekend? Either way, France is the place for you.

 If you’re pulling onto a main road a yellow diamond sign indicates that you need to give way.
 In the countryside it’s best to be wary of cars entering from the right.

 Planning on driving to another country?
-Take a look at our section on driving in Europe.
+Take a look at our guide to driving abroad.